Washington Brewery Co

 heel: CONTENTS NOT LESS THAN 12 FL.
 OZS.

-bottom: 1916
+base: 1916

-front: W. B. CO. / WASHINGTON, D.C. / REGISTERED
+front: W. B. Co. / WASHINGTON, D.C. / REGISTERED

 Other Items:

-mug_01 Enlarge This is a cermic mug (side & front view shown).
+mug_01 This is a cermic mug (side & front view shown).
 It's 4.5" tall, 3" in diameter at the base, and it's marked with a picture of George Washington over an eagle above the words "Washington Brewery Co".

-washington_09 Enlarge This is a combination bottle-opener and cork-screw (shown in the open and closed view).
+washington_09 This is a combination bottle-opener and cork-screw (shown in the open and closed view).
 It says:

 large letters horizontally: DRINK / Washington Brewery / Company's Beer.